Argyle and Campbell Street bicycle connections

 The bike lane light turns red at the same time as the pedestrian light and the right arrow turns green for turning vehicles.

-The new signal phase benefits cars and pedestrians as well by preventing potential collisions between pedestrians and turning vehicles.
+The new signal phase benefits cars and pedestrians as well.
+This is by preventing potential collisions between pedestrians and turning vehicles.

 New 'sharrow' road marking